-When a charged particle enters a material it will slow down and also change direction.
+When a charged particle enters a material it will slow down and also change direction due to primarily electromagnetic interactions with the atomic electrons in the material.
 The electric field of the particle will excite electrons to higher states or will free bound electrons from the atoms in the material .
-If an electron gets enough energy to travel through the material it can excite other electrons, so-called secondary electrons.
+If an electron acquires enough energy to travel through the material it can excite other electrons, so-called secondary electrons.
 The possible ways of excitation depend on the material.
-In a gas-detector the main idea is to generate electron-ion pairs.
-These free charges can then be collected by applying an external voltage.
+In a gaseous detector electron-ion pairs are generated, move towards the electrodes, and are collected due to a strong electric field.
+The resulting signal can be made proportional to the energy deposited by the ionizing radiation.
 In a semiconductor the idea is to excite electrons from the valence band into the conduction band creating electron-hole pairs.
 An applied voltage can also in this case extract the created charge.
-In scintillating materials the excited electrons will de-excite, sending out photons.
-The light can be collected and amplified with a photomultiplier, creating an electronic pulse.
+In scintillating materials the excited atomic electrons will de-excite, sending out photons.
+The resulting light can be collected and amplified with a photomultiplier, creating an electronic pulse for which the amplitude is proportional to the deposited energy.